JohnTerragnoli/ECE382_Lab01/README.md

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab01/master/Flowchart.JPG "Flowchart")

+Something not included until the actual construction was the error loop, which is not shown in the prelab flowchart.
+The purpose of the error loop is to trap the machine when it is fed a command that it is not built to handle.
+This way, the user can understand right away the nature of the problem that has occured and at what location, using the step command.

 #Required Functionality

 For the required funcitonality the program had to be able to perform the following commands: Add, subtract, clear (which places 00 in the destination), and end (which just ends the program).
 The descripion for how each is shown below: